Tips to Live By

 2. Our experts recommend annual mammograms

-The USPSTF's draft recommendations don't go as far as to recommend women get a mammogram every year starting at age 40, but experts at Houston Methodist do.
+The USPSTF's recommendations don't go as far as to recommend women get a mammogram every year starting at age 40, but experts at Houston Methodist do.

 "Annual mammograms starting at age 40 save lives," says Dr. Venta.
 "That's why — even though the task force recommends every other year — we will continue to advise our patients and community to make time for a mammogram every single year starting at age 40."